illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 3. Transfer files from Box location to unprocessed accession folder on X.
 4. Accession files as you would a physical collection.

+#### Files are digital and not on physical media.
+Files are too large or date/time stamps:
+1. Donor can mail or drop off digital files on an external hard drive or USB.

 #### Files need to be migrated off physical media:
 - If it doesn't already exist, create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X. *Example: APACC_Unprocessed* and within that folder, add an accession folder, *Example: APACC_UnprocessedAccession_2023-002*.
 -  Complete the [Digitization Request Spreadsheet](https://mycsun.box.com/s/v729j6sw39sv8050j9f15ayo0bivimdh) (internal link) for Digital Services.